 I’m not poking fun at people who are benefiting from this tsunami of profits, but rather taking an in-depth look at how we arrived here.
 I don’t blame anyone who is taking advantage of this market.
 Over the last year, we’ve had record-high unemployment and people everywhere turning up the hustle to survive.
 This and many other factors have pushed the market further than I’d ever imagined.
 There’s so much needed to fall in line at just the right time to make all of this occur too and was so much fun to research.

 Gary Vaynerchuk can take some of the blame or credit (however you view it) for starting all of this.
 His first tweet on sports cards investing back in April of 2019 triggered interest in the market and caused a buying frenzy to begin in late 2019.
 He told followers to “Buy cards, Buy TONS of them, and BUY THEM NOW!” and it worked so well.

-I’ve been studying the sports card market quietly since August and intensely for the last 4 weeks. [email protected] excited to enjoy it.
+I’ve been studying the sports card market quietly since August and intensely for the last 4 weeks.
+Im@so excited to enjoy it.
 Vintage classics graded are wonderful long term.

 The wild ride will be bowman baseball speculation and prizm base rookies psa10 if young talent

 Along Came 2020

 Over the past year, we have witnessed the true power of the secondary market and what it can do to almost any item they chose to boost.
 They flipped swimming pools from Walmart, trampolines, treadmills, weights, appliances, bicycles, Cheetos, Dunkaroos, Oreos, hair clippers, hand sanitizers, cameras, and much more.
 They focused their efforts and targeted items people would need in a global pandemic where millions of people were locked down.
 Whenever they said “cop” this, an entire army of resellers would “Release the Kraken” and shelves would clear everywhere.